 To the relief of most parents, there is very little evidence to suggest that Freud was right about fixations caused during the anal stage, mainly because the theory itself would be very difficult to test.
 Nevertheless, parents worry about toilet training, and whether they will be able to guide their children through the process unscathed.
 Kidshealth.org has a good web page on to potty training that may help parents worried about toilet training.

 The phallic stage of psychosexual development occurs from ages three to six.
-According to Freud, during the phallic stage, the child develops an attraction to the opposite sex parent, which is called the Oedipus Complex for boys and the Electra Complex for girls.
-When the child recognizes that the opposite sex parent is unavailable, the child learns to model their own behavior after the same-sex parent.
+According to Freud, during the phallic stage, the child develops an attraction to the parent of a different sex than them, which is called the Oedipus Complex for boys and the Electra Complex for girls.
+When the child recognizes that the parent of another sex is unavailable, the child learns to model their own behavior after the same-sex parent.
 The child develops their own sense of masculinity or femininity from this resolution.
 According to Freud, a person who does not exhibit gender appropriate behavior, such as a woman who competes with men for jobs or a man who lacks self-assurance and dominance, has not successfully completed this stage of development.
-Consequently, such a person continues to struggle with his or her own gender identity.
+Consequently, such a person continues to struggle with their own gender identity.

 Chodorow, a neo-Freudian, believed that mothering promotes gender stereotypic behavior.
 Mothers push their sons away too soon and direct their attention toward problem-solving and independence.
 As a result, sons grow up confident in their own abilities but uncomfortable with intimacy.
 Girls are kept dependent too long and are given unnecessary and even unwelcome assistance from their mothers.
 Girls learn to underestimate their abilities and lack assertiveness but feel comfortable with intimacy.